hadley/r-internals/gc-rc.md

 ## GC

+You might wonder what all the `PROTECT()` calls do.
+They tell R that the object is in use and shouldn't be deleted if the garbage collector is activated.
+(We don't need to protect objects that R already knows we're using, like function arguments.)

+You also need to make sure that every protected object is unprotected. `UNPROTECT()` takes a single integer argument, `n`, and unprotects the last n objects that were protected.
+The number of protects and unprotects must match.
+If not, R will warn about a "stack imbalance in .Call".
+Other specialised forms of protection are needed in some circumstances:

+* `UNPROTECT_PTR()` unprotects the object pointed to by the `SEXP`s.

+* `PROTECT_WITH_INDEX()` saves an index of the protection location that can be used to replace the protected value using `REPROTECT()`.

+Consult the R externals section on [garbage collection](http://cran.r-project.org/doc/manuals/R-exts.html#Garbage-Collection) for more details.

+Properly protecting the R objects you allocate is extremely important!
+Improper protection leads to difficulty diagnosing errors, typically segfaults, but other corruption is possible as well.
+In general, if you allocate a new R object, you must `PROTECT` it.

 ```cpp
 #define NEWSXP      30    /* fresh node created in new page */
 #define FREESXP     31    /* node released by GC */